 - Balancing Room Spritzer: combine 10-20 drops essential oil of your choice with a couple ounces of distilled water in a glass spray bottle.
 You can also add a few drops of alcohol (preferably pure grain alcohol) to further stabilize the spray.

 - We also carry several pre-blended oils.
 Our Sinus Headache oil contains Eucalyptus, Rosemary, and Mint, and is great for relieving sinus pressure and reducing seasonal allergies.
-Place several drops in an diffuser (link to item on website) and allow the entire room to fill with a scent for easier breathing.
+Place several drops in a diffuser and allow the entire room to fill with a scent for easier breathing.

 - Essential oils are extremely potent so it is important to dilute them in vegetable oil or water before applying to the skin.
 You can try a patch test on the inside of the wrist and wait 24 hours to see how the oil affects your skin.